prantlf/nettime/README.md

-  -f, --format <format>     set output format: text, json -H, --header <header>     send specific HTTP header -I, --head                use HEAD verb to show document info only -u, --unit <unit>         set time unit: ms, s+ns -U, --user <credentials>  credentials for Basic Authentication -X, --request <verb>      specify HTTP verb to use for the request -h, --help                output usage information
+  -f, --format <format>     set output format: text, json -H, --header <header>     send specific HTTP header -I, --head                use HEAD verb to show document info only -o, --output <file>       write the received data to a file -u, --unit <unit>         set time unit: ms, s+ns -U, --user <credentials>  credentials for Basic Authentication -X, --request <verb>      specify HTTP verb to use for the request -h, --help                output usage information

 The default output format is "text" and time unit "ms".
-Options "HIXU" are the same as "HIXu" for curl.
+Options "HIXoU" are the same as "HIXou" for curl.
 Timings are printed to the standard output.
 ```